fluent/fluent-bit-docs/administration/configuring-fluent-bit/configuration-file.md

 ## Filter <a id="config_filter"></a>

 A _FILTER_ section defines a filter \(related to an filter plugin\), here we will describe the base configuration for each _FILTER_ section.
-Note that each filter plugin may add it own configuration keys:
+Note that each filter plugin may add its own configuration keys:

 | Key | Description |  |
 | :--- | :--- | :--- |